MCP in Depth — Safely Connecting Agents to Files, Databases, and APIs

 Continuing on

 Getting Started with MCP covered the basics.
-Now we look at safe design when connecting files, databases, and APIs to agents in a real project.
-One core principle — expose only as much as needed.
+Now we look at safe design when connecting files, databases, internal APIs, and external SaaS tools to agents in a real project.
+MCP is a way to give agents more capability, but operationally it is also a boundary system: it defines what is exposed, who can call it, and where the result is recorded.

 Separate servers by role